 The Demonstration of Change in Physics III.1–2

-Chapter 1 developed what I called the descriptive argument for change in Physics I. I argued that Aristotle’s distinctions between the aspects of change—underlying thing, form, and its opposite privation—made it possible to describe changes coherently, without mixing being with non-being.
-These same distinctions, he claims, are his argument for how many sources there are, that is, how many being is.
+Chapter 1 developed what I called the Descriptive Argument for change in Physics I. I argued that Aristotle’s distinctions between the aspects of change—underlying thing, form, and its opposite privation—made it possible to describe changes coherently, without mixing being with non-being.
+These same distinctions, he claims, are his argument for how many sources there are, and thereby how many being is.
 Thus, change both requires being to be many, and specifies some of the ways that it is many.
 However, the descriptive argument is only the first part of a demonstration that change exists, since while it marks out the parts involved in change, it does nothing to define change itself.

 This chapter examines the second part of Aristotle’s argument for the existence of change.
 Physics III.1–2 fills in what was missing from the descriptive argument in Physics I by defining change and demonstrating its existence.
-To do this Aristotle must do two things: make an even higher-level distinction between aspects of being than he did in Physics I, namely between categorical being and what I will call the dynamic-energetic sense of being, and make potency and being-complete (entelecheia) ontological terms, so that together they can establish that change is real.
+To do this Aristotle must do two things: he must make an even higher-level distinction between aspects of being than he did in Physics I, namely between categorical being and what I will call the dynamic-energetic sense of being, and he must make potency and being-complete (entelecheia) ontological terms, so that together they can establish that change is real.
 The success of this demonstration will retroactively legitimate his use of change in Physics I to distinguish between underlying material, form, and privation.

 In this chapter my focus turns to the sense of being that is most of all related to change, namely the dynamic-energetic sense.
 This sense of being is composed of a cluster of terms all related to operation (ergon) and completion (telos): potency (dunamis), being-at-work (energeia), and being-complete (entelecheia).
 Subsequent chapters deal with these terms, building up Aristotle’s argument that sourcehood determines what is primary in being (ousia).